convexengineering/gpkit/docs/source/debuggin.rst

 While this model is very similar to the previous model, ``mosek`` is unable to solve this model and labels it as dual-feasible.

 Another common cause of dual-infeasability is a model applying pressure on a variable in an unexpected direction and pushing its value to either zero or infinity.
 When this occurs, Mosek usually returns a final status of dual-infeasible while cvxopt will return a final solver status of unknown.
-A simple example is given below. ``x`` has no lower bound, and the objective is to minimize ``x``, so the solver pushes ``x`` towards zero and returns dual infeasible.
+A simple example is given below. ``x`` has no upper bound, and the objective is to minimize ``1/x``, so the solver pushes ``x`` towards infinitiy and returns dual infeasible.

  .. code-block:: python

      from gpkit import Variable, Model
      x = Variable("x")
-     m = Model(x, [x <= 1])
+     m = Model(x, [1/x >= 1])
      m.solve()

 Debugging large, dual infeasible, models can be difficult.
 The recommended procedure is to use a ``BoundedConstraintSet``, found in ``gpkit.tools``. ``BoundedConstraintSet`` adds additional constraints to the model that bounds each variable to be greater than or equal to ``eps``, and less than or equal to ``1/eps``.
 The default value for ``eps`` is 1e-30.
 This prevents variables from being truly unbounded and allows most dual infeasible models to solve.
 By inspecting the solution, or by also making use of the a ``Tight Constraint Set``, it is easy to determine which variables are unbounded and modify constraints as necessary.
 Below, a BoundedConstraintSet is used to make the previous model solvable.